mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

    echo "✅ Lambda role created: ${LAMBDA_ROLE_ARN}"
    ```

    The Lambda execution role is now configured with comprehensive permissions for managing IoT Jobs, accessing firmware in S3, and interacting with the signing service.
-This enables the Lambda function to orchestrate the entire firmware update lifecycle while maintaining security boundaries between different AWS services.
+This enables the Lambda function to orchestrate the entire firmware update lifecycle while maintaining security boundaries between different AWS services, adhering to the principle of least privilege.

 4. **Create Lambda Function Code**: